 The Proposed Constitution also contains a range of other minor changes to reflect changes in law and in practice.
-For example:
+[For example:

-- the Proposed Constitution incorporates amendments necessary to recognise changes in law and terminology as result of the Corporations Act 2001 to replace the Corporations Law. - the Proposed Constitution has been updated to allow shareholders to lodge a proxy at a specified electronic address where a notice of meeting provides for electronic lodgment. - the Proposed Constitution expressly allows the Board to serve notices on shareholders in any way permitted by the Corporations Act (for example, the Corporations Act sets out a procedure for notifying a shareholder electronically that notices of meeting can be accessed electronically, where a shareholder has provided an electronic address for this purpose).
+- the Proposed Constitution expressly allows the Board to serve notices on shareholders in any way permitted by the Corporations Act (for example, the Corporations Act sets out a procedure for notifying a shareholder electronically that notices of meeting can be accessed electronically, where a shareholder has provided an electronic address for this purpose).